FIVE SECRETS FOR RAISING GREAT CHILDREN

 - They need to have a transcendent purpose for living that injects eternal meaningfulness into their lives.
 Transcendent means “having value beyond this physical world.”
-Life has got to be more to them than just material stuff: “eat, drink, and be happy, because tomorrow we die.”
-Life is more than having a good job, paying bills, and being “happy.”
-A life without transcendent meaning is a life without hope.
+Life has got to be more to them than just material stuff: “Eat, drink, and be happy, because tomorrow we die.”
+Life is more than having a good job, paying bills, and trying to be “happy.”
+A life without transcendent meaning is a life without hope or purpose.

 - They must be able to hear from God’s Spirit and receive His revelations of what is true and false, right and wrong.
 They need their own moral convictions straight from the Source.
 These are convictions of right and wrong which they will die for rather than compromise like the children of the world.
 They will pattern their lives by and live out these convictions every day.

 - They need to experience for themselves how much the Father loves them and how empty life is without that Love.
 Once they taste the real Love of a real God, they will be hooked on Him for life.

 - Get them involved with a Christ-centered, Bible-teaching, Spirit-led church having a loving, alive church family of disciples with biblical values.
 If you can’t find a “live” church, then start one yourself in your house.

 - If your children have only “religion” or “churchanity,” not “relationship,” they will leave their “faith” when they get grown and life challenges it.
 But if they possess the true, living, and loving God, they will never leave Him, because they will have discovered for themselves that there really is no life outside of Him.